cloudipsp/zen_cart/readme.md

 INTEGRATION:

 1. Unzip the module
-- if your different from `admin` - rename module admin folder to your admin folder name
+- if your admin folder name different from `admin` - change module admin folder name

 2. Copy and paste the files into root site folder
 - This should NOT overwrite any existing files or folders